MileHacker Logo

 Holidays and Schedules

 Japan observes numerous public holidays.
-Services may be impacted, and transport can become crowded, especially during major public holiday periods.
+Services may be impacted, and transport can become crowded, especially during major holiday periods.

 Important Dates to Note